lmmendoza-dlsu/isdevop/castillo_question3.md

   **Docker**
     - Docker conatainers encapsualte the application and all its dependencies into a single unit, making it easy to deploy consistently across differennt environment, such as development,testing, and production
     - Docker containers provide a level of isolation for applications, ensuring that they run independently of the underlying infrastructure.
 This isolation helps prevent conflicts between applications and ensures that each application operates reliably.
-    -  Docker containers are lightweight and efficient, as they share the host system's kernel and only include the necessary libraries and dependencies for the application.
-This leads to faster startup times and better resource utilization compared to traditional virtual machines.
+    -  Docker containers offer efficiency and lightweight characteristics by sharing the kernel of the host system and containing only essential libraries and dependencies for the application.
+This results in quicker startup times and optimized resource consumption when compared to conventional virtual machines.

 2.
   **DevOps**